 The outcome of the operation is that the elements included in the XML file are introduced in the currently selected DB.
+Note that importing the database will convert the paths to the native format.

 To export a database, the user shall select a database from the list and press on the "Export" button.
 The user can now select the desired file path where to save the database.
 In addition, the user can choose between two export options: export the simulation skeleton but not its executions or export the entire database.
 If the exported database contains non-portable paths a warning message will show up.
 Such paths might cause problems if the user wants to use the exported database on other machines.
 Examples of non-portable paths are absolute paths, or paths that contain characters that might be invalid in other platforms.